Graph Properties

 Degree, connectivity, and special graph types

-Now that you understand the basic structure of graphs, let's explore their properties.
+Now that you understand the basic structure of graphs, it is time to explore their properties.
 These characteristics help us classify graphs, prove theorems, and understand the behavior of networks.

 Degree Calculator

 The degree of a vertex is the number of edges connected to it.
-Click a vertex, then click another to add or remove an edge between them.
+Click a vertex, then click another to add or remove an edge and watch degrees update in real-time.

 Degree Sequence